 “Are you certain this is a little” she asks.

 Just then the plane is smoothly sailing.
 The couple breath simultaneously a sigh of relief.
 They joke how their synchronized breathing proved they were meant for each other.
 Seymour Toze is especially glad Lady Lynda’s grip was much looser.
-What a relief his honey’s grip wasn’t so visor like Seymour told himself he loved holding hands with his honeykins but that was way too much.
-He and his honeykins were happy the plane landed safely in New Orleans They were pleased too that they reserved a room in a local moderately priced hotel near the Ponderosa Stomp. *t was a charm of bed and breakfast.
+What a relief his honey’s grip wasn’t so visor like.
+Seymour told himself he loved holding hands with his honeykins but that was way too much.
+He and his honeykins were happy the plane landed safely in New Orleans They were pleased too that they reserved a room in a local moderately priced hotel near the Ponderosa Stomp.
+It was a bed and breakfast.
 Seymour loved the place’s name.
 “Maison Pierre Lafitte.
-Toze just knew the last part sounded like lafeet.The name of the hotel remiknded of his career as a shoe salesman at the “inter Leather” shoe store and his profession as a pedicurist.
+Toze thinks of the name reminded him of lafeet.The name of the hotel rekiknded of his career as a shoe salesman at the “inter Leather” shoe store and his profession as a pedicurist.
 But especially how he loved his wife’s firm fleshy toes that he first noticed on that day in swin class in high school.
 He proposed that it was French for the feet.
 He knew from making the reservation with his wife this was where he and his honeykins should stay.
 It helped too he reflected that the rooms were cozy and comfty with comfortable queen size beds and quaint furnishing.
 The view from the picture window was truly spectacular as well.Lady Lynda agreed that it was a charming gem to stay in in the heart of the “Big Easy”

 Hotel.
 Next day Ponderosa Stomp.